1765 Engel Map of North America (speculative)

 Scope of the Map

 Engel's map covers North America from the Gulf of Mexico to the Arctic Circle and from the Grand Banks to a proto-Alaskan archipelago.
 It is presented on an equidistant cylindrical projection, possibly on the c.
 1745 Cassini-Soldner model.
-Engel's map consolidates numerous cartographic theories, reports from voyages both dubious and factual, and established conventions into a sophisticated examination of the general layout of waterways - especially in the American west.
+Engel's map consolidates numerous cartographic theories, reports from voyages both dubious and factual, and established conventions into a sophisticated examination of the general layout of waterways - especially in the American West.

-Engel is cautious to not specifically illustrate a Atlantic-Pacific water connection, while at the same time leaving open the possibility.
-Rivers and lakes extending from the eastern part of the continent almost, but never quite meet their western counterparts.
+Engel is cautious to not specifically illustrate an Atlantic-Pacific water connection, while at the same time leaving open the possibility.
+Rivers and lakes extend from the eastern part of the continent almost, but never quite meet their western counterparts.
 Six largely mythical river systems extend inland from the unlabeled Pacific.
 Several meet with enormous and interesting apocryphal lakes, including Lac Michinipi, Lac Tahuglauks, and an unlabeled lake that Robert de Vaugondy, in his derivative map, associates with the mythical Lake Conibas.

 Great Salt Lake